aio-libs/aiohttp/docs/web.rst

 (see :meth:`aiohttp.web.StreamResponse.prepare`).

 But sometimes we need a hook for changing HTTP headers for streamed responses and websockets.
-That can be done by subsribing on :attr:`aiohttp.web.Application.on_response_prepare` signal::
+That can be done by subscribing on :attr:`aiohttp.web.Application.on_response_prepare` signal::

     async def on_prepare(request, response):
         response.headers['My-Header'] = 'value'

+    app.on_response_prepare.append(on_prepare)

 Signal handlers should not return a value but may modify incoming mutable parameters.